 I knew I had a couple of jumper wires in my toolbox with metal clips at each end.
 I found one and used it to bypass the bad fuse, hoping the fuse had only blown from age, and not anything wrong with the wiring.
 I got the jumper wire attached with the last few photons from the dying flashlight batteries.
 The battery was now gone, dead as a door nail.

 But, when I walked around to the driver side door, I saw to my great relief that the dash lights were on.
 The car battery was okay.
 I put the hood down, tossed the toolbox on the front passenger seat, and turned the ignition key.
 The car started.
 Whew!
 I flipped on the headlights and pulled out onto the highway, grateful to be moving again.
 It was an unsettling drive, but everything stayed working until I got into Los Angeles about three the next morning.

 ordering Batteries Online – What Could Be Easier

 The first thing I did the next day was buy extra fuses, D batteries, C batteries, AA batteries, AAA batteries and two spare flashlights.
 I had learned my lesson well.
 I was able to get around that burned out fuse with with a jumper wire and a little luck, but there is no work-around for dead batteries.

 I make sure today that I always have spare batteries of all sizes that I might need in an emergency, for both home and all my vehicles.
 I order them online and pick them up on my doorstep.
 Simple.

-Just remember though, you can order all your batteries on line, but you have to deliver them to your car by hand.
-Don’t forget to do that.
+Just remember though, you can order all your batteries on line and receive them at your front door, but you have to deliver them to your car on your own.
+Don’t forget to do that. 🙂